This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It consists of combining the Mediterranean diet with the DASH diet (both mentioned above) and focuses on foods that improve brain function such as berries and fish.

-The foods that are recommended on this diet contain nutrients that improve brain health.
-And research shows that following it can reduce your risk of Alzheimer's disease and keep your brain fit over time.
+The foods recommended in this diet contain nutrients that improve brain health.
+And research shows that following it can reduce the risk of Alzheimer's disease and keep your brain fit over time.

-Some leaders in the health field say that brain health is a serious public health problem, and that this diet is aimed at reducing the risk of dementia, which is a noble goal.
+Some health experts say that brain health is a serious public health problem, and that this diet aims to reduce the risk of dementia, which is a noble goal.

 There are no strict guidelines on how to follow the MIND diet.